 This may leave them less able to prepare for challenges from climate change.
 It may also cause them to suffer disproportionately from the effects of climate change.
 For example, toxic leaks may occur at industrial facilities due to events caused by global warming, such as strong storms or flooding.
 Some minority communities are also in places where natural disasters will strike more often, such as along the coast or in low-lying inner cities.

-According to the Environmental Protection Agency (EPA), some of the environmental disadvantages and injustice that low-income, colored, and immigrant communities have to endure can include:
+According to the Environmental Protection Agency (EPA), some of the environmental disadvantages and injustices that low-income, colored, and immigrant communities face include:

 - Having to deal with higher health risks